X4X5/eshop-on-deck/README.md

-# Changes to the AudioLoader Policy
+# Changes to the AudioLoader (as of 09/14/2024)
-Recently, the policy was just changed so that anything pertaining to video games/consoles/ect are not allowed on AudioLoader.
-Which means, if you want to use these themes/sounds on your handheld device, you'll have to manually install them yourself, as I am no longer allowed to submit them to AudioLoader.
-With that in mind, I'll keep up my repositories, because I don't want to throw away work that I've already done, and a DMCA is honestly the least of my worries.
+Music is no longer officially supported by the devs of AudioLoader.
+It hasn't gone away, as existing music will remain, but no future music will be allowed there.
+So, if you want new music, you'll have to make that package yourself or look for others who still make music on sites like these to add.
+And if you go that route, you'll have to manuall install them yourself, of which I have instructions below on how to do that.
+This repository will soon be where all of my submissions will go, as they were all taken down when they changed their policy.
+As for making new themes, I might do that again if I feel like it.
+But I would't hold your breath.

 # So.. how do I install them?
 Great question!
 And I'm here with an answer!